 When you mentioned that a portfolio can be purchased in several steps (several purchase dates), actually, you meant buying parts of a portfolio on behalf of several investors?

 >> No, the partial Purchases are done by one Investor, and the need of separate purchases comes from iterative nature of onboarding process, funding capabilities of Investor, other reasons out of the scope of system design.
+You can have a scenario where portfolio is purchased over several dates; meaning 10 claims purchased week 1 and 10 claims purchased week 2.
+Both purchases considered to be one portfolio.

 Future: transactions between Investors (another investor buys some old portfolio (as a whole)).